-There are also instances that the judge himself or herself will call upon the assistance of an expert witness to evaluate the soundness of a certain action or for the judge to acquire more knowledge on the matter under his or her review.
+Sometimes, the judge will request the assistance of an expert witness to help the court evaluate issues, or to acquire more knowledge on the matter under review.
+However, no expert witness evidence or report is permitted without the court’s permission.

-Under the 1998 Rules of Civil Procedure (CPR), an expert witness must be independent and must address his or her expert report to the court having jurisdiction over the case.
-This rule pertains to courts in England and Wales.
+Under the Civil Procedure Rules (CPR), an expert witness must be independent and must address their expert report to the court having jurisdiction over the case (the CPR apply only to the courts in England and Wales.

-An expert must also remember to be objective in giving opinions at all times.
-He or she must bear in mind that opinions made by an expert witness should be based on factual observations and must not serve to advocate a particular party in the case.
+An expert must be objective in giving their expert opinion at all times.
+This means their opinions should be based on factual observations, and must not serve to deliberately favour a particular party in the case.

 An expert witness is required to include in their final report a clause that they understand their duty to the court.
 They must also state that they have complied with and will continue to comply with all such duties, and are aware of the relevant requirements under the CPR.
 The report must also comply with other procedural requirements set out in the CPR, including stating the substance of all material instructions on the basis of which the report was written.